 Key Points

-Your baby may have tests in the NICU to find out about health conditions and treatments she needs to grow and be healthy.
+Your baby may have tests in the NICU to find out about health conditions and treatments they need to grow and be healthy.

-Before providers can do certain tests on your baby, you have to give permission.
-This is called informed consent.
+Before providers can do certain tests on your baby, you have to give permission (informed consent).

 Talk to your baby’s provider about tests your baby needs.
 Make sure you understand the test and why your baby needs it before you give permission.

-Why do babies have tests in the NICU?
+Why do babies have tests in the neonatal intensive care unit (NICU)?

-Your baby’s health care providers in the newborn intensive care unit (also called NICU) staff give your baby medical tests to find out about your baby’s health conditions.
+Your baby’s healthcare providers in the NICU give your baby medical tests to find out about your baby’s health conditions.
 Test results help providers know what treatment your baby needs.
 For example, providers may do a blood test to check your baby for anemia.
-Anemia is when your baby doesn’t have enough healthy red blood cells to carry oxygen to the rest of her body.
+Anemia is when your baby doesn’t have enough healthy red blood cells to carry oxygen to the rest of their body.
 Or providers may take an X-ray to check your baby for a lung infection.
 Your baby’s provider tells you what tests your baby needs and tells you the test results.

 Before providers can do certain tests, they need your consent.
 This means they’ll ask you to read and sign a consent form.
 When you sign the form, you give them permission to do the test.
 Sign the form only when you understand what the test is and why your baby needs it.
 Ask your baby’s providers any questions you have about the test before you sign the form.

-What tests may your baby have in the NICU?
+What tests could your baby have in the NICU?

 blood test — Tests your baby’s blood for certain health conditions.
 Blood tests are the most common tests done in the NICU.
 Test results give providers important information about your baby’s health.
 They also help providers find possible problems before they become serious.

 CAT scan or CT scan — Also called computed tomography scan.
 A test that takes pictures of the inside of the body.
-It’s like an X-ray, but it gives a clearer, three dimensional (also called 3D) view.
+It’s like an X-ray, but it gives a clearer, three-dimensional (3D) view.
 Your baby goes to the radiology department for the test.
-She may need medicine to help keep her still during the test.
+Medicine may be given to your baby to help keep them still during the test.

-echocardiogram — A special kind of ultrasound that takes pictures of the heart.
-Ultrasound uses sound waves and a computer screen to make the pictures.
+echocardiogram — Also called an echo or a cardiac ultrasound.
+An ultrasound is used to take pictures of and study the heart.
 Providers use this test to help find heart problems, including heart defects.
 A heart defect is a problem with the heart that’s present at birth.

 EKG or ECG— Also called electrocardiogram.
 A test that records the heart’s electrical activity.
 An EKG can show how fast your baby’s heart is beating and if the rhythm of the heartbeat is regular.

 ROP exam— Also called retinopathy of prematurity exam or eye exam.
 Providers use this test most often for babies born before 30 weeks of pregnancy or babies who weigh less than 3 1/3 pounds.
-An eye doctor (also called an ophthalmologist) checks to see if the blood vessels in your baby’s eyes are developing the right way.
-If the doctor sees signs of problems, he checks your baby’s eyes over time to see if the condition gets better or if it needs treatment.
+An eye doctor (ophthalmologist) checks to see if the blood vessels in your baby’s eyes are developing the right way.
+If the doctor sees signs of problems, they check your baby’s eyes over time to see if the condition gets better or if it needs treatment.